azumf/CarND-Behavioral-Cloning-P3-/P3-WriteUp.md

 Coming from my knowledge I acquired during the deep learning Nanodegree it was obvious that one or two convolutional layers won't do the job.
 I started with 3 convolutional layers with filter sizes from 24 to 48 but went deeper with 2 additional conv. layers to gain a more detailed feature extraction.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

 To combat the overfitting, I added dropout layers after the convolutional layers and after the fully connected layers.
 After the conv. layers I used a keep_prob of 0.2, after the FC layers I used 0.5 as dropout parameter.

-Then I ...

 The final step was to run the simulator to see how well the car was driving around track one.

-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+**There were a single spot where the vehicle had difficulties.**

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.